IMG 3935 24 Amazing Things to Do in Rockhampton

 The busy town of Rockhampton is loaded with great arts and cultural activities throughout the year.
 Popular events include the Rockhampton River Festival and the Capricorn Wine and Food Festival.

-The Rockhampton River Festival generally occurs in September each year and is a free festival including arts, music, and over 100 market and food stalls.
+The Rockhampton River Festival is generally held in September each year and is a free festival featuring arts, music, and over 100 market and food stalls.

 The Capricorn Wine and Food Festival holds four events per year that showcase local restaurants and food in the region on the banks of the Fitzroy River.